Introduction to Air Pollution

 - A part of it is trapped by the greenhouse gases in the earth’s atmosphere.

-- This effect maintains the livable temperature on the earth’s surface.
+- This effect maintains the liveable temperature on the earth’s surface.

 - The increase in the average temperature of the earth’s atmosphere due to excess of greenhouse gases is called as global warming.